Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/ringslice.md

 ## Other Stroke Properties

 [RingSlice](xref:@ActiproUIRoot.Controls.RingSlice) also supports all of the standard stroke properties found on a shape control.
-This includes setting start/end/dash caps to achieve circular, triangle, etc. line ends, or setting properties to renders dashed lines.
+This includes setting start/end/dash caps to achieve circular, triangle, etc. line ends, or setting properties to render dashed lines.

 ## Entire Circle